-The Boomerang X has a high internal pressure, resistance to tucking and a very high degree of passive safety.
+The Boomerang9 has a high internal pressure and resistance to tucking.
 However, it is recommended that you always practise an active flying style.
 This will help you avoid deflations in all but the most turbulent conditions.
 The key to active piloting is keeping the glider above your head at all times.
 If it falls back behind you, let up the brakes.
 If it surges in front of you, counter brake until the surge is controlled.
 If you sense a loss of pressure on one side of the canopy, smoothly apply brake and/or weight shift on the appropriate side until you feel pressure return.
 In all cases, maintain adequate airspeed and avoid overreaction.